universityofadelaide/shepherd/INSTALL.md

 #### Configure Velero

 Heptio Velero is used for the backup/restore process of environments.
-We use Velero to backup the Openshift objects, and use an Velero plugin to backup/restore the database.
+We use Velero to backup the Openshift objects, and use a Velero plugin to backup/restore the database.

 Start by following [the Velero getting started](https://heptio.github.io/velero/v0.11.0/get-started.html) to install the Velero client on your local machine.
 This is useful for developers to easily interface with Velero.